 Flooding is one of the biggest and worst natural disasters every year, which makes flood insurance an essential protection for many U.S. homeowners.
 From beachfront condos to landlocked subdivisions, flood zones are in all parts of the country.
 In fact, almost 41 million Americans live in flood zones, according to a study published in the journal Environmental Research Letter.

-After a record-breaking hurricane season closing out 2020, many people in storm-prone areas are mindful of the destruction flooding can cause.
+After a record-breaking hurricane season closing out 2020, many people in storm-prone areas are likely to be more mindful of the destruction flooding can cause.

 Last year served as a major wake-up call in disaster preparedness.
 2020’s hurricane season saw 13 hurricanes, 6 of which were classified as major hurricanes.
-The National Flood Insurance Program, or NFIP, was reauthorized by congress until September of 2021.
+The National Flood Insurance Program, or NFIP, was reauthorized by Congress until September of 2021.
 Flood insurance claims are an average of $3.5 billion each year, and after Hurricane Irma in 2017, the NFIP paid out $1.05 billion in claims.
 Although certain states are more prone to floods than others, it can never be predicted with perfect certainty just how rainfall, storms or even a rapid snow melt could cause damage from flooding.

 Here are five important things homebuyers should know before they buy in a flood zone.